phalcon/documentation/docs/db-models-transactions.md

 }
 ```

-> **NOTE**: While a transaction is active, the transaction manager will always return the same transaction across the application.
+!!! info "NOTE"

-{: .alert .alert-info }
+    While a transaction is active, the transaction manager will always return the same transaction across the application.

 [mvc-model-transaction]: api/phalcon_mvc.md#mvc-model-transaction